marek-kan/Joke-Rating-Prediction-Challenge/README.md

 My first try has been based on NLP algorithm "Bag of Words".
 Combined with some synthetic features (like std_user/std_joke, ...) which have had high correlation with the ratings.
 These steps have resulted into very large dataset.
 I have had used Google colab to be able to feed these data to XGBoost model with gradient boosted trees.
 At the end this model performed poorly (RMSE ~ 5.8).
 (At this time I havn't been familiar with collaboration filtering algorithm).

-To adress rating prediction I've used Collaborative Filtering algorithm which I have learned from Week 9, Machine Learning course at Coursera taught by Andrew Ng (https://www.coursera.org/learn/machine-learning).
+To address rating prediction I've used Collaborative Filtering algorithm which I have learned from Week 9, Machine Learning course at Coursera taught by Andrew Ng (https://www.coursera.org/learn/machine-learning).
 When this model hasn't been optimalized, I've used XGBoost model to correct systematic errors.
 Then I optimalized the collab_model params and found out that XGBoost is no longer able to correct errors in the predictions.

 # Project description
 Folder "data" contains data.rar file where all data sources are. data_describtion.txt contains information about data.

 utils.py:
-  gen_Y(train_data) - will generate Y and R (matrix which users rated which jokes) matrixes mean_norm(Y) - returns Y_normalized, u (matrix of joke means); has been used in some testing to get better results; not used in final                  solution. init_par(n_users, n_jokes, n_features) - initialize feature (X) and coef (Theta) matrixes cost(X, Theta, y, lam, R) - calculate current cost grad(X, Theta, Y, lamb, R) - calculate gradients for X and Theta
+  gen_Y(train_data) - will generate Y and R (matrix which users rated which jokes) matrices.

+  mean_norm(Y) - returns Y_normalized, u (matrix of joke means); has been used in some testing to get better results; not used in final                  solution.

+  init_par(n_users, n_jokes, n_features) - initialize feature (X) and coef (Theta) matrices.

+  cost(X, Theta, y, lam, R) - calculate current cost.

+  grad(X, Theta, Y, lamb, R) - calculate gradients for X and Theta

 collab_model.py: